Facebook

 Context

-This list ranks the 55 counties in the Montana by Asian population, as estimated by the United States Census Bureau.
-It also highlights population changes in each counties over the past five years.
+This list ranks the 132 cities in the Allegheny County, PA by Asian population, as estimated by the United States Census Bureau.
+It also highlights population changes in each cities over the past five years.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 5-Year Estimates, including: